Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.
 Galatians 3.28

-This page serves as a resource providing information, guidance, links, and videos in order to help with the work of becoming One in Christ, which means we first have to be open to where we have fallen short through our biases, conscious and unconscious, as well as our prejudices towards global majority people.
+This page serves as a resource providing information, guidance, links, and videos to help with the work of becoming One in Christ, which means we first have to be open to where we have fallen short through our biases, conscious and unconscious, as well as our prejudices towards global majority people.

 Conversations about race and the Church